Children on the Move in Mexico and Central America Appeal

 Appeal highlights

-- The situation of children on the move and vulnerable communities in the subregion is compounded by the residual consequences of the coronavirus disease 2019 (COVID-19) pandemic, including deepened poverty; by the impact of the war in Ukraine on access to essential goods and services; and by people's exposure to natural hazards and other effects of climate change.
-In 2023, 3.3 million children will need humanitarian assistance in Mexico and Central America.
+- The situation of children on the move and vulnerable communities in the subregion is exacerbated by the growing exposure to natural hazards and other effects of climate change, resulting in eroded livelihoods and income sources, malnutrition, and food insecurity.
+UNICEF estimates that 4 million children will need humanitarian assistance in Mexico and Central America in 2023.

-- UNICEF requires US$113.9 million to provide humanitarian assistance to 1.7 million people (including more than 800,000 children) along migratory paths and in vulnerable communities; and to support governments and partners in building better shock-responsive systems.
+- UNICEF requires US$142.3 million to provide humanitarian assistance to 2 million people (including 733,000 children) along migratory paths and in vulnerable communities and to support governments and partners in building better shock-responsive systems.

 Key planned targets for 2023